• Skip to primary navigation

 Once you have layed 2 courses, lay a mortar bed and then add some EML wire mesh to bond all together

-Coping stones layed on top layer
+Coping stones laid on the top layer

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.